VixionzDeer/VixionzDeer/README.md

  ˎˊ˗ Homophobics

- ˎˊ˗ People who constantly think you cannot be a femboy or tomboy.
+ ˎˊ˗ Men or Woman who think they power over eachother, women and men should be EQUAL.

  ♡.° ˎˊ˗ If you are in ANY of these fandoms, please stay the fuck away from me.
 (Fuck you).